jamesmoore24/Digital-Savviness-IAP-UROP/README.md

 ## About:

 Uses popular python data processing packages such as ```pandas```, ```numpy``` and ```mathplotlib``` through the ```scipy``` distribution to carry out data cleaning, analysis and visualization.
 Uses [COMPUSTAT](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) in combination with [Financial Modeling Prep's API](https://site.financialmodelingprep.com/developer/docs/) and the [Apperate API from IEX Cloud](https://iexcloud.io/docs/) to obtain financial performance information of publicly-traded companies.
-Uses ```stanza``` [(Stanford NLP Library)](https://stanfordnlp.github.io/stanza/) to parse biography and assess individual's tech savviness.
-Also uses the new [EDGAR API](https://www.sec.gov/edgar/sec-api-documentation) to search company submitted SEC files which will be used to identify schedule 14A proxies which contain board of director biographies.
+Uses [```NLTK```](https://www.nltk.org/) to parse biography and assess individual's tech savviness.
+Also uses the new [EDGAR API](https://www.sec.gov/edgar/sec-api-documentation) to search company submitted SEC files which will be used to identify director names from form 4 filings and schedule 14A proxies which contain board of director biographies

 ---